Blackjack

 actual loss (35) is 34.

-Your 35-unit loss is therefore a fraction in excess of two standard deviations; we know that results fall
+Your 35-unit loss is therefore a little over two standard deviations; we know that results fall outside

-As such, a 35-unit loss out of 200 initial hands will occur on approximately one occasion in twenty.
+As such, a 35-unit loss out of 200 initial hands will occur, on average, a little more than one occasion in forty.

 If you don't have a calculator with a square root function, there should be one in your computer: Start menu / programmes /